skmagarajan/SearchEngine/README.md

   * pr_scores.p

   * weight.p

+* If not, then run Crawler and main python files and change path for html path and URL path in both file

 * For search engine application, run *UserInterface.py* it takes some time to load and application will be displayed